ScottLightfoot/ScottLightfoot/README.md

 <h1> A quick glimpse – </h1>
   <tr>
     <td>
-      <p>In 2005 I received a BFA in Broadcasting and Cinematic Arts, which inevitably led me to an array of careers over the past 15 years.
+      <p>In 2005 I received a BFA in Broadcasting and Cinematic Arts, which inevitably led me to an array of careers over the 15 years that followed.
 Despite some levels of success, at no point did I settle into a long-term career within those disciplines.
-All the while, my eagerness to create solutions to workplace bottlenecks left my workplaces in a better states than when I arrived.</p>
+All the while, my eagerness to create solutions to workplace bottlenecks left those workplaces in better states than when I had arrived.
+I endeavor to have that effect wherever my work may lead.</p>
       <ul>
         <li>Data Scientist</li>
         <li>Obsessed with problem solving</li>